Arlington, New Jersey: History

-The community was the location of a railroad station on New Jersey Transit, just east of the WR Draw over the river, which was discontinued with the opening of the Montclair Connection and Secaucus Junction.
-The Bergen County town of North Arlington takes its name in relation to this community, which it borders.
+The community was the location of the Arlington and West Arlington stations on New York and Greenwood Lake Railway, just east of the WR Draw over the river.
+These communities were part of NJ Transit's Boonton Line, which was discontinued with the opening of the Montclair Connection and Secaucus Junction.
+The planned Essex - Hudson Greenway will use the right of way.